 Space Stations - Measure Up!

-In Measure Up!, children ages 8–13 work in pairs to measure each other's ankles with lengths of string before and after lying on their backs with their feet in the air for 1 minute.
-This simulates the microgravity of space, where everything — including body fluids — floats!
+Children work in pairs to measure each other's ankles with lengths of string before and after lying on their backs with their feet in the air for 1 minute.
+This models the microgravity of space, where everything — including body fluids — floats!

 What’s the Point?

-- In microgravity objects "float."
-So do fluids, including the fluids inside the human body.
-This fluid shift causes the upper portion of astronauts'' bodies to swell, and their lower extremities to shrink.
+- This fluid shift causes the upper portion of astronauts'' bodies to swell and their legs to become thinner.

 - 1 ruler